Consensys/doc.ethsigner/docs/index.md

 ## What is Ethsigner?

 EthSigner is an open-source, client-agnostic, Ethereum transaction signer developed under the Apache 2.0 license and written in Java.
-It adds a layer of security when operating in Ethereum by signing transactions using a private key that can be secured in a variety of cloud providers, or encrypted on a local disk.
+It adds a layer of security by signing transactions using a private key that can be secured in a variety of cloud providers, or encrypted on a local disk.
 EthSigner therefore separates private key management from transaction validation.

 ## How does it work?